+The activites of the Commando Welfare Trust are overseen by the Board of Trustees.
+Trustees are not remunerated for their time or associated expenses.
 Trustees may change from time to time in accordance with the Trust Deed.

 The Commando Welfare Trust was created on 5 October 2010 with funding raised from individual contributions.
 On 7 November 2011, the Minister for Defence, Stephen Smith, announced that the Australian Government would provide an $8 million grant to the CWT to establish the core funding baseline.
 In accordance with the Trust Deed, this principal amount cannot be diminished; however interest on the principal amount can be used to pay benefits to current and future Beneficiaries.

 The principal amount is managed in accordance with a conservative investment strategy.